lauraazhao/UsedCarPricesLM/README.md

 # UsedCarPricesLM
-predicting prices of used cars
+predicting prices of used cars using a linear regression model

 ### Files
 - train_4.csv is the dataset